ksmarty/CartCrafters/README.md

 2. Import the project into your preferred IDE.
 3. Install the recommended extensions for your IDE.
 4. Run the Dev configuration.
-5. Navigate to `http://localhost:8080/eecs4413-project/` in your web browser to access the application.
+5. Navigate to `http://localhost:8080/` or `http://localhost:8080/eecs4413-project/` in your web browser to access the application.

 ## Contribution
 We welcome contributions from anyone.
 You can contribute in different ways such as creating new features, fixing bugs, improving documentation and examples, translating etc.